-Table 1: Capital zones, triggers and actions
+Table 1: Capital zones, triggers, and actions

-Insurance Ratio Positive Outlook (insurance ratio improves in the projection) Stable Outlook (no significant change of insurance ratio in the projection) Negative Outlook (insurance ratio deteriorates in the projection) Zone A: Monitor: Monitor: Review: Between 130% to 160% Continuously Monitor the insurance ratio, accounting funding ratio, the trajectory of both ratios and cashflow projections.
-Continuously Monitor the insurance ratio, accounting funding ratio, the trajectory of both ratios and cashflow projections.
+Insurance Ratio Positive Outlook (insurance ratio improves in the projection) Stable Outlook (no significant change of insurance ratio in the projection) Negative Outlook (insurance ratio deteriorates in the projection) Zone A: Monitor: Monitor: Review: Between 140% to 170% ratio, accounting funding ratio, the Continuously Monitor the insurance ratio, accounting funding ratio, the trajectory of both ratios and cashflow projections.
 Review the trajectory of the insurance ratio.
-If the insurance ratio is projected to stay above 130% in the next ten years, closely monitor the insurance ratio including a comparison to the projection.
-If the insurance ratio is projected to fall below 130%, consider actions to improve the insurance ratio.
+17070 If the insurance ratio is projected to stay above 140% in the next ten years, closely monitor the insurance ratio including a comparison to the projection.
+If the insurance ratio is projected to fall below 140%, consider actions to improve the insurance ratio.
 Monitor the accounting funding ratio, its trajectory and cashflow projections.

-Insurance Ratio Positive Outlook (insurance ratio improves in the projection) Stable Outlook (no significant change of insurance ratio in the projection) Negative Outlook (insurance ratio deteriorates in the projection) Zone B: Between 130% to 120% Review: Management to engage the CEO and Board upon the insurance ratio falling into this zone as part of regular reporting.
+Insurance Ratio Positive Outlook (insurance ratio improves in the projection) Stable Outlook (no significant change of insurance ratio in the projection) Negative Outlook (insurance ratio deteriorates in the projection) Zone B: Between 140% to 115% Review: Management to engage the CEO and Board upon the insurance ratio falling into this zone as part of regular reporting.
 Review the trajectory of the insurance ratio.
-If the insurance ratio is projected to improve to greater than 130% within the next ten years, closely monitor the insurance ratio improvements including a comparison to the projection.
+If the insurance ratio is projected to improve to greater than 140% within the next ten years, closely monitor the insurance ratio improvements including a comparison to the projection.
 Consider the timeframe of the recovery and whether additional actions are required.
 Monitor the accounting funding ratio, its trajectory and cashflow projections.
-If the accounting funding ratio falls under 100%, management is to engage the trajectory and cashflow projections.
-If the accounting funding ratio falls under 100%, management is to engage the Board and SIRA.
+If the accounting funding ratio falls under 100%, management is to engage the Board.
 Act: Management to engage the CEO and Board upon the insurance ratio falling into this zone as part of regular reporting.
-Management to develop an action plan to improve the insurance ratio to above 130% within the next ten years.
+Analysis to understand the underlying drivers of the current financial results and position to decide whether an action plan is required.
+If required, an action plan will be developed to improve the insurance ratio to above 140% within the next ten years.
 Monitor the accounting funding ratio, its trajectory and cashflow projections.
-If the accounting funding ratio falls under 100%, management is to engage the Board and SIRA.
+If the accounting funding ratio falls under 100%, management is to engage the Board.
+Act: Management to engage the CEO and Board upon the insurance ratio falling into this zone as part of regular reporting.
+Management to develop an action plan to improve the insurance ratio to above 140% within the next ten years.
+Monitor the accounting funding ratio, its trajectory and cashflow projections.
+If the accounting funding ratio falls under 100%, management is to engage the Board.